okind/GitHubInsights/README.md

 ### Step 1: Extract
 - The `commitsJobHandler.py` extracts data from a GitHub repository and temporarily stores it in a CSV file.
 - Created project folder: `GitHubInsights`.
+Initially it runs manually.

 ---